12 MIN READ

 Causes:

-Low soil levels of manganese combined with high soil pH and/or organic matter.
+- Low soil zinc levels combined with high soil pH or high soil phosphorus levels.

 Treatment: